jehboyes/finance_manager/docs/source/cm.rst

 .. note::

-   In addition to the work calculated here, fractional contracts also hae a static increase; see :term:`Fractional Academic Salary` for more information.
+   In addition to the work calculated here, fractional contracts also have a static increase; see :term:`Fractional Academic Salary` for more information.

 Implementation
 --------------

-Because of the hours being inaccessible to the finance manager users (in that a finance manager database user can't access the curriculum model database), a static copy of the total number of hours on a curriculum is kept in the ``f_set`` table.
+Because of the hours being inaccessible to the finance manager users (in that a finance manager *database* user can't access the curriculum model database), a static copy of the total number of hours on a curriculum is kept in the ``f_set`` table.
 This can
 be updated either by running the command ``fm cm curriculum`` command, or by pressing refresh on the staffing list in the powerapp.